elixir-cloud-aai/cookiecutter-python/README.md

 ]
 ```

-To configure it to your needs, refer to the [rules documentation][rudff-linter]
+To configure it to your needs, refer to the [rules documentation][ruff-linter]
 , and for formatter configuration, refer to the [configuration
 documentation][ruff-formatter].